sparkyb/pype/readme.txt

     using the Windows binary).

 The ``self`` parameter will actually be my own custom subclass of the ``StyledTextCtrl``.
-You will never recieve a shell or interpreter, and you will not be able to execute macros on shells or interpreters.
+You will never receive a shell or interpreter, and you will not be able to execute macros on shells or interpreters.

 Generally speaking, the ``wxStyledTextCtrl`` subclass has everything that the